 I’m a Survivor…

-Although they are breaking up, Destiny’s Child has created a legacy and will be remembered alongside groups like The Supremes and TLC.
+Despite their 2004 breakup, Destiny’s Child has created a legacy and will be remembered alongside groups like The Supremes and TLC.
 Destiny’s Child released five albums in six years, sold over 40 million copies, and created a lasting friendship through all the drama.

-Even though they will never be a trio again their music will never be forgotten.
+Even though they will never be a trio again, their music will never be forgotten.
 Michelle says, “We would like to be remembered as true friends.
 This is a group we love.
 And we love what we do and love doing that with each other.
-We’d like to be remembered for trying to empower other women and for great music.
+We’d like to be remembered for trying to empower other women, and for great music.
 Destiny’s Child was founded on family, loyalty, and sisterhood and we love music, and we just want to share our gifts and our blessings with the world.”